groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/licensing-and-subscription.md

 - Only once per application domain
 - Before using any other GroupDocs.Viewer classes

-You can find the pricing information on the [Purchase Policies and FAQ](https://purchase.groupdocs.com/policies) page.

 ### License Applying Options

 Licenses can be applied from different locations: